 SRS configuration request can be indicated via Msg3/MsgA transmission.
 FFS if the request is in the RRC message or an accompanying MAC CE.

-Currently, RAN2 has agreed to add a new cause value “” for RRC Resume Request, as below:
+Currently, RAN2 has agreed to add a new cause value “srs-RequestOrActivation” for RRC Resume Request, as below:

-ResumeCause ::= ENUMERATED {emergency, highPriorityAccess, mt-Access, mo-Signalling, mo-Data, mo-VoiceCall, mo-VideoCall, mo-SMS, rna-Update, mps-PriorityAccess, mcs-PriorityAccess,
+ResumeCause ::= ENUMERATED {emergency, highPriorityAccess, mt-Access, mo-Signalling, mo-Data, mo-VoiceCall, mo-VideoCall, mo-SMS, rna-Update, mps-PriorityAccess, mcs-PriorityAccess, srs-RequestOrActivation

 Observation 1: RAN2 has introduced a new cause value in RRC Resume Request to request for new SRS configuration when it moves out of the configured validity area.